joyc3lin/cloud_db_mgmt_pooling_migrations/README.md

 **To Populate Tables With Sample Fake Data:**

 + Create another .py file that indicates it is for populating the tables: [gcpPopulate.py](https://github.com/joyc3lin/cloud_db_mgmt_pooling_migrations/blob/main/GCP/gcpPopulate.py)
++ Import necessary packages into gcpPopulate.py file
++ Load in credentials from .env file and create a database engine
++ Create a session to interact with the database
++ Create a faker instance to fill table with fake information
++ Create functions to generate fake data for the tables in the database
++ Generate and insert fake data
++ Commit the session and close it
++ See [gcpPopulate.py](https://github.com/joyc3lin/cloud_db_mgmt_pooling_migrations/blob/main/GCP/gcpPopulate.py) for a step by step process of the above
++ To see if tables have been successfully populated, enter the MySQL monitor again following the steps listed under **To check if the tables have been successfully created:**

 ### Azure:

++ Same steps as with

 ## Using MySQL Workbench to Generate ERD